Eckart Tolle is one the leading spiritual teachers in the world today. Born in Germany, educated in England & now residing in Canada.

 Having suffered from crippling anxiety for many years.
 It wasn’t until the age of 29, that Eckhart Tolle experienced a spiritual breakthrough in the middle of the night, which was the catalyst for his spiritual journey to begin.

-Listen closely as Eckart Tolle explains a simple process for becoming present to calm your racing thoughts.
+Listen closely as Eckart Tolle explains this simple process for becoming present to calm your racing thoughts.

 Transcript | Eckhart Tolle – How To Silence Voices In Your Head